benedekfazekas/mranderson/README.md

 Dependencies as source: used as if part of the project itself.

-Somewhat node.js & npm style dependency handling.
+Somewhat node.js & npm style dependency handling as a leiningen plugin.

 ## Prerequisites